Insprill/dv-multiplayer/Lobby Servers/PHP Server/Read Me.md

 ## Installing

+The following instructions assume you will be using an Apache web server and may need to be modified for other configurations.

 1. Copy the following files to your public html folder (consult your web server/web host's documentation)
 ```
 index.php
 DatabaseInterface.php
 FlatfileDatabase.php
 MySQLDatabase.php
+.htaccess
 ```
 2. Copy `config.php` to a secure location outside of your public html directory
 3. Edit `index.php` and update the path to the config file on line 2: